 When someone googles for insurance services like yours (or YOUR agency directly), one of the first things Google shows from its search is your Google business listing (like the one above).

 Your Google listing can (and should) show pictures of your agency plus all information googlers want to see right off the bat.
-This information gets pulled from data you enter in your Google My Business account.
+This information gets pulled from data you enter in your Google Business Profile account.